 Since the commencement of our current financial year, and for the three most recently completed financial years, no director or executive officer of the Company, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10% of the Company's voting securities or any associate or affiliate of such persons, has had any material interest in any transaction involving the Company.

 LEGAL PROCEEDINGS

-We are not a party to, and our property is not the subject of, any material legal proceedings that took place in 2019, are currently underway, or which we know to be contemplated.
-See "Recent Developments - 2017" for a description of developments related to the softwood lumber dispute.
+We are not a party to, and our property is not the subject of, any material legal or regulatory proceedings during 2020, which are currently underway, or which we know to be contemplated.